Tarot in Literature I

 Di sé nemmen più lascerà la traccia.

-With so much art they mad it
+With so much art they fabricated it

-Based upon evil and hypocrisy
+Based upon perfidy and hypocrisy,

-Yet there will pass no so much time
+Yet there will pass not much time

-We’ll see this calm passing by
+Til we see this calm passing by

-In a terrible hurricane and the tower
+In a terrible hurricane, and the tower

 Will leave no trace.